 Katie Jordan OTD, OTR/L

-Associate Chair of Occupational Therapy Clinical Services and Professor of Clinical Occupational Therapy
+Associate Chair of Occupational Therapy Clinical Services, Director of OT and Speech Therapy, Keck Hospital of USC and USC Norris Cancer Hospital, and Professor of Clinical Occupational Therapy

 Katie Jordan received dual bachelor’s degrees in Fine Arts and in Psychology and Social Behavior from the University of California, Irvine.
 She worked as a pilates and dance instructor for several years while pursing her Occupational Therapy Doctorate degree at the University of Southern California.
 After obtaining her OTD, Dr. Jordan became the Director of the USC Occupational Therapy Faculty Practice.
 She utilized her skills as a Lifestyle Redesign® specialist with clients in the Weight Management program and in Executive Health.
 She was also on the faculty team that designed and implemented the LifeAdvisor training program for the Four Season’s Westlake Resort Hotel, and has taught the Lifestyle Redesign® Pathway course in the USC Chan Division’s professional program.